 Requesting a Sample PCBA

-• An adhesive, such as Chipbonder, ensuring residual glue is not found between mating surfaces
++ An adhesive, such as Chipbonder, ensures residual glue is not found between mating surfaces

 It’s all in the Detail

-- Ramp – this is the rate of temperature increase measured in °C per second and should be between 1-3 °C per second.
-This will be more noticeable at the beginning of the profile where the board temperature changes from ambient to 120 °C. Failing to comply with this could lead to component damage and this is one area component manufacturers typically specify.
++ Ramp – this is the rate of temperate increase measured in °C per second and should be between 1-3 °C. This will be more noticeable at the beginning of the profile where the board temperature changes from ambient to 120 °C. Failing to comply with this could lead to component damage and this is one area component manufacturers typically specify.

 + Soak – normally occupies 33-50 percent of the total heated tunnel length and exposes the PCB to a relatively steady temperature that will allow components of different masses to be uniform in temperature.
 The soak zone also allows the flux to concentrate and the volatiles to escape from the paste.